Configure the Git Integration to use GitLab on-premises (Beta)

 Configure the SnapLogic environment

-To finish the configuration, a SnapLogic Environment admin can configure Git Integration settings in:
+To complete the configuration, the SnapLogic Environment Admin can configure Git Integration settings in Admin Manager as follows:

 1. Open Admin Manager.